-3. Regional heads are elected in the same way as Section representatives (see § 3 of these Election Regulations).
+3. Regional heads and their deputies are elected in the same way as Section spokespersons (see §2 of these Election Regulations).

 4. The two Regional heads for Austria and Switzerland also serve as Senators.

-1. The Senate formed in accordance with § 7 of the Academy’s statutes and § 5 of these Election Regulations elects the Presidium according to § 6(1) of the Academy’s statutes.
-All full members are eligible for election and may be re-elected once, regardless of their age.
-The Presidium members are elected for a term of five years and may be re-elected once.
+1. The Senate formed in accordance with §7 of the Academy’s statutes and §5 of these Election Regulations elects the Presidium according to §6(1) of the Academy’s statutes.
+All full members may be elected, regardless of their age.
+Presidium members are elected for a term of five years and may be re-elected once.

 Every Senator and every member of the Presidium is entitled to nominate candidates.

-Nominations are submitted to the Selection Committee, which then prepares a proposal and sends it in written form to the members of the Senate in good time before the ballot.
+Nominations are submitted to the Presidium Selection Committee, which then prepares a nomination and sends it in written form to the members of the Senate in good time before the ballot.
 Each seat on the Presidium is subject to a separate ballot.
-It is not possible to vote for several seats at the same time.
+Block voting is not permitted.

-3. The Presidium serves as the Selection Committee for the other Presidium members.
+3. The Presidium serves as the Presidium Selection Committee for the other Presidium members.

-2. if a Member informs the President in writing of his or her withdrawal from the Academy.
-The President is entitled to make enquiries to ascertain whether or not the Member is leaving the Academy of his or her own free will.
+(The President is entitled to make enquiries to ascertain whether or not the member is leaving the Academy of his or her own free will.)